 Overview

-The withholding rules on sales or exchanges of real estate generally require a withholding agent to withhold an amount reasonably equivalent to the personal income tax or corporate excise, as applicable, that will be due on the capital gain from a non-resident’s sale or exchange of Massachusetts real property.
+The withholding rules on sales or exchanges of real estate generally require a withholding agent to withhold an amount reasonably equivalent to the personal income tax or corporate excise, as applicable, that will be due on the net gain from a non-resident’s sale or exchange of Massachusetts real property.
 The withholding requirement only applies when the gross sales price is $1,000,000 or more.
 Non-resident sellers (or other transferors of property) include individuals and business corporations with no continuing Massachusetts business presence.
 DOR has issued a regulation, 830 CMR 62B.2.4, that explains the withholding requirements in detail.

 Frequently Asked Questions